GCP: Guarded Collaborative Perception with Spatial-Temporal Aware Malicious Agent Detection: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets.} We conduct experiments using two data sets, namely, V2X-Sim dataset \citep{li2022v2x} and V2X-Flow dataset.
-V2X-Sim dataset is used for training and evaluating different CP models and CP defense methods, while V2X-Flow dataset is used for pre-training LSTM-AE in our \texttt{GCP}. \begin{itemize} \item \textbf{V2X-Sim Dataset.} V2X-Sim \citep{li2022v2x} is a simulated dataset generated by the CARLA simulator \citep{Dosovitskiy17}.
+V2X-Sim dataset is used for training and evaluating different CP models and CP defense methods, while V2X-Flow dataset is used for pre-training LSTM-AE in our \texttt{GCP}.

+\ding{182} \textit{V2X-Sim Dataset.} V2X-Sim \citep{li2022v2x} is a simulated dataset generated by the CARLA simulator \citep{Dosovitskiy17}.
 The dataset contains 10,000 frames of synchronized multi-view data captured from 6 different connected agents (5 vehicles and 1 RSU), including LiDAR point clouds (32-beam, 70m range) and RGB images, along with 501,000 annotated 3D bounding boxes containing object attributes.
-The data is split into training, validation, and test sets with a ratio of 8:1:1. \item \textbf{V2X-Flow Dataset.} To facilite the pre-training of LSTM-AE used in our \texttt{GCP}, we construct a V2X-Flow dataset based on V2X-Sim.
+The data is split into training, validation, and test sets with a ratio of 8:1:1.

+\ding{183} \textit{V2X-Flow Dataset.} To facilite the pre-training of LSTM-AE used in our \texttt{GCP}, we construct a V2X-Flow dataset based on V2X-Sim.
 We separate the annotations of the V2X-Sim dataset to generate the BEV flow of each bounding box using the chain-based BEV flow matching method mentioned in Section \ref{flow}.
-The dataset split of V2X-Flow is the same as V2X-Sim. \end{itemize}

-\textbf{Attack Settings.} To simulate realistic attack scenarios in vehicular networks, we consider that malicious agents would adopt stealthy strategies instead of continuously launching attacks.
-The temporal patterns of such attacks can be modeled with different distributions.
-Given the total number of collaborative agents $N_a$, the time horizon $T$, the number of malicious agents $m$, and an attack ratio $\lambda$ (the proportion of malicious messages to the total messages from all agents over the time horizon), we evaluate three representative time series attack modes.
-For all modes, the total malicious messages $\lambda N_aT$ are distributed among $m$ malicious agents following a truncated normal distribution $\mathcal{N}(\frac{\lambda N_aT}{m}, \sigma^2)$ to simulate varying attack capabilities while maintaining reasonable attack intensities: \begin{itemize} \item \textit{Random attack process (R-mode)} \citep{Li_2023_ICCV, zhao2024maliciousagentdetectionrobust}.
+\textbf{Attack Settings.} To simulate realistic stealthy attacks, we model temporal patterns where malicious agents attack intermittently.
+Given $N_a$ total agents, $m$ malicious agents, and time horizon $T$, we define the attack ratio $\lambda$ as the proportion of malicious messages in the total traffic.
+We evaluate three modes where the total malicious load $\lambda N_aT$ is distributed among $m$ attackers via a truncated normal distribution $\mathcal{N}(\frac{\lambda N_aT}{m}, \sigma^2)$, reflecting varying attack capabilities:

+\ding{182} \textit{Random attack process (R-mode)} \citep{Li_2023_ICCV, zhao2024maliciousagentdetectionrobust}.
 This mode follows a uniform random distribution in which malicious messages are randomly distributed over the time period $T$, with $\lambda N_aT$ total malicious messages from $m$ malicious agents, simulating unpredictable attack patterns.